piotrwicijowski/yazi-beets.yazi/README.md

 ya pkg add piotrwicijowski/yazi-beets
 ```

-The package is published at [piotrwicijowski/yazi-beets.yazi](https://github.com/piotrwicijowski/yazi-beets.yazi).
-For a manual installation, copy this repository into `~/.config/yazi/plugins/yazi-beets.yazi/`.
+For a manual installation, clone this repository into `~/.config/yazi/plugins/yazi-beets.yazi/`.

 ## Quick start